-Treeline, Inc. is happy to share that Matt Angelo has joined the team.
-Matt joins Treeline as an Executive Sales Consultant.
-Matt’s role consists of helping sales professionals advance their career professionally, personally, and financially.
-Matt recruits top sales professionals in the Boston area as well as across the country.
-Your job search is unique, that’s why Matt takes the time get to know each of his candidates to consult and introduce opportunities that make sense.
+Treeline, Inc. is happy to share that Kevin Shirley has joined the team.
+Kevin joins Treeline as a Sales Consultant, helping sales professionals advance their careers, professionally, personally, and financially.
+Your search for the right sales job and company is unique, and Kevin understands that.
+He takes the time to consult with each candidate to introduce the right sales opportunities that align with each search.